namankalola/Ampora-Vehicles/components/posts/inside-the-design.md

 ---
 image: "/images/news/inside-the-design.jpeg"
-title: "Inside the Design of the Voltz Experience"
+title: "Inside the Design of the Ampora Experience"
 description: "We blended sleek aesthetics with intuitive controls to create a smarter, more connected driving experience."
 time: "10 MIN READ"
 date: "2025-02-20"